 - 3 Tbsp Lemon Juice

-- 1 Tbsp Vanilla Bean Powder see notes (or a vanilla bean, scraped)
+- 1 tablespoon Vanilla Bean Powder see notes (or a vanilla bean, scraped)

 - 1 Tbsp Fresh Thyme Chopped